-- 9.11.3.
-Credit for Provisional Suspension or Period of Ineligibility - 9.11.3.1.
-If a Provisional Suspension is imposed and respected by the Player or other Person, then the Player or other Person shall receive a credit for such period of Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
-If a period of Ineligibility is served pursuant to a decision that is subsequently appealed, then the Player or other Person shall receive a credit for such period of Ineligibility served against any period of Ineligibility which may ultimately be imposed on appeal. - 9.11.3.2.
+- 9.13.3.
+Credit for Provisional Suspension or Period of Ineligibility - 9.13.3.1.
+If a Player or other Person voluntarily accepts a Provisional Suspension in writing from EHF and thereafter respects the Provisional Suspension, the Player or other Person shall receive a credit for such period of voluntary Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
+A copy of the Player or other Person's voluntary acceptance of a Provisional Suspension shall be provided promptly to each party entitled to receive notice of an asserted anti-doping rule violation under Article 13.1. - 9.13.3.2.
 If a Player or other Person voluntarily accepts a Provisional Suspension in writing from the EHF and thereafter respects the Provisional Suspension, the Player or other Person shall receive a credit for such period of voluntary Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
-A copy of the Player or other Person's voluntary acceptance of a Provisional Suspension shall be provided promptly to each party entitled to receive notice of an asserted anti-doping rule violation under article 13.1. - 9.11.3.3.
-No credit against a period of Ineligibility shall be given for any time period before the effective date of the Provisional Suspension or voluntary Provisional Suspension regardless of whether the Player elected not to compete or was suspended by his/her team. - 9.11.3.4.
+A copy of the Player or other Person's voluntary acceptance of a Provisional Suspension shall be provided promptly to each party entitled to receive notice of an asserted anti-doping rule violation under article 13.1. - 9.13.3.3.
+No credit against a period of Ineligibility shall be given for any time period before the effective date of the Provisional Suspension or voluntary Provisional Suspension regardless of whether the Player elected not to compete or was suspended by his/her team. - 9.13.3.4.
 Where a period of Ineligibility is imposed upon a team, unless fairness requires otherwise, the period of Ineligibility shall start on the date of the final hearing decision providing for Ineligibility or if the hearing is waived, on the date Ineligibility is accepted or otherwise imposed.
-Any period of team provisional suspension (whether imposed or voluntarily accepted) shall be credited against the total period of Ineligibility to be served.

-9.12.
-Status during Ineligibility

-9.12.1.
-Prohibition against participation during Ineligibility

-No Player or other Person who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in a Competition or activity (other than authorized anti-doping education or rehabilitation programmes) authorised or organised by the EHF or any National Federation or a club or other member organisation of the EHF or any National Federation, or in Competitions authorised or organised by any professional league or any international or national level event organisation or any elite or national-level sporting activity funded by a governmental agency.
+Any period of team Provisional Suspension (whether imposed or voluntarily accepted) shall be credited against the total period of Ineligibility to be served. - 9.14.
+Status during Ineligibility - 9.14.1.
+Prohibition against participation during Ineligibility or Provisional Suspension authorised anti-doping education or rehabilitation programmes) authorised or organised by the EHF or any National Federation or a club or other member organisation of the EHF or any National Federation, or in Competitions authorised or organised by any professional league or any international or national level event organisation or any elite or national-level sporting activity funded by a governmental agency.